Bouvet-deler/AzureWorkshopForStudenter/docs/tutorial.md

 ### Create Azure Resource Group

 Azure Resource Group is a collection of resources.
 Usually, a resource group contains resources that have something to do with eachother.
 But, you might wonder; what is a _resource_?
-A resource can be though of as a service that Azure provides for you.
+A resource can be thought of as a service that Azure provides for you.
 One resource that Azure provides, that you might have heard of is virtual machines.
 Instead of having to use your computer's hardware to run a virtual machine, Microsoft uses its computers, or rather servers, to host a virtual machine for you.
 You only need to create it based on your needs and install the software and tools that you need.

 So, lets start by creating a resource group.
-From the home page you can see that on the top of the screen, next to the large **+** icon, there is a Tesseract like object that says Resource groups.
+From the home page you can see that on the top of the screen, next to the large **+** icon, there is a Tesseract-looking object that says Resource groups.
 Click on it (and the world will not end).

 Now you are transported to a rather empty page.
 At the top right corner, under the header Resource groups, there is a button that says **+ Create**.
 Press it.